 - 1. Developing vocational interests unrelated to the faculty member's role as a teacherscholar; - 2.
 Reading or studying that is not clearly designed to improve the faculty member as an educator; - 3.
 Traveling for the purpose of general enrichment only; and - 4.
-Reviewing, revising, or creating curriculum
+Reviewing, revising, or creating curriculum.

 After completing six entire academic years of full-time service, faculty members who hold the rank of associate professor or above are eligible for a sabbatical leave.
+Academic Administrators, Clinical/Professional Faculty, and Coaching faculty are not eligible for a sabbatical leave.
 Sabbaticals may occur any time during the seventh year or beyond.
 Service is measured in annual installments, not by semesters.
 The fall following a sabbatical leave begins a new accrual.
 The application process occurs in the year preceding the desired sabbatical leave.
 Eligibility does not mean approval.
 APU may award sabbatical leaves each year based on merit.
 The decisions are made by the Academic Cabinet.
 The Provost may award additional Sabbaticals according to the research needs of the university.